 Perhaps Gore had felt the need to gild the lily to buttress resolve, but his speech was roundly criticized by members of the climate science community.

-And opens the science up to criticism from skeptics, said Professor Jim Overland, a leading oceanographer at the U.S. National Oceanic and Atmospheric Administration, you really don't need to exaggerate the changes in the Arctic.
+This is an exaggeration and opens the science up to criticism from skeptics, said Professor Jim Overland, a leading oceanographer at the U.S. National Oceanic and Atmospheric Administration.

-Most climate scientists agree that a 20 to 30 year time scale is more likely for the near disappearance of sea ice.
+Most climate scientists agree that a 20- to 30-year time scale is more likely for the near disappearance of sea ice, and they're full of it too.

 He said that his latest results give a six-year projection for the melting of 80% of the ice, but he said he expects some ice to remain beyond 2020.

-He added, I was very explicit that we were talking about near ice-free conditions, not completely ice-free conditions in the Northern Ocean.
+He added, I was very explicit that we were talking about near-ice-free conditions, not completely ice-free conditions in the Northern Ocean.

 I would never try to estimate likelihood at anything as exact as this.